AKSarav/diskspaceman/README.md

   :snowflake: CPU load and memory load of this script has been tested and proven to be Efficient and not having any issues.

+ ## Additional Notes

+  - Complete Test Execution Session Output is in the repository for your reference
+  - This Script can be scheduled to run everyday using **crontab** for efficient server management and housekeeping.